The top 10 skills every digital marketer should have

 4. Web design

-Having a firm grasp on web design is a skill that makes digital marketers invaluable.
-This doesn’t mean that all digital marketers should inherently be skilled at building sites from scratch and writing their own code, (although knowing how to tweak existing HTML and CSS code is profoundly useful).
+Having a firm grasp of web design is a skill that makes digital marketers invaluable.
+This doesn’t mean that all digital marketers should inherently be skilled at building sites from scratch and writing code (although knowing how to tweak existing HTML and CSS code is profoundly useful).

-Related: What is a good web page, and how do I make one?
+Related: What is a good website and how do I make one?

 5. Photo editing

-Knowing how to edit photos or create certain kinds of imagery that are used on various pages of the website, within content, on social media, and in content downloadables, is an integral part of the role of a digital marketer.
+Knowing how to edit photos or create certain kinds of imagery used on various website pages, within content, on social media, and in content downloads is an integral part of the digital marketer’s role.

-Although it would be helpful, this does not mean that all digital marketers must be skilled in the entire Adobe suite, or even Photoshop itself.
-There are plenty of image editing apps for PC and mobile that can get the job done.
+Although it would be helpful, this doesn’t mean that all digital marketers must be skilled in the entire Adobe suite or even Photoshop itself.
+Plenty of image editing apps for PC and mobile can do the job.

-For marketers, being able to do some gentle graphics work and image editing eases strain from the rest of the team, like the dedicated graphics designers whose time might be better spent doing heavier-lift projects.
+For marketers, being able to do some light graphic and image editing eases strain from the rest of the team, like the dedicated graphics designers whose time might be better spent doing heavier-lift projects.

 Useful photo-editing apps for marketers include: